k8snetworkplumbingwg/multus-cni/doc/how-to-use.md

 ## How to use multus-cni?

-### Prerequisite
+### Prerequisites

+* Kubelet configured to use CNI
+* Kubernetes version with CRD support (generally )

-Kubelet must be configured to run with the CNI network plugin.
-Please see [Kubernetes document for CNI](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/#cni) for its detail.
+Your Kubelet(s) must be configured to run with the CNI network plugin.
+Please see [Kubernetes document for CNI](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/#cni) for more details.

 ### Install multus

-You could copy binary directory or could use daemonset yaml in multus repository.

-- copy multus binary
+Generally we recommend two options: Manually place a Multus binary in your `/opt/cni/bin`, or use our [quick-start method](quickstart.md) -- which creates a daemonset that has an opinionated way of how to install & configure Multus CNI (recommended).

+*Copy Multus Binary into place*

+You may acquire the Multus binary via compilation (see the [developer guide](development.md)) or download the a binary from the [GitHub releases](https://github.com/intel/multus-cni/releases) page.
 Copy multus binary into CNI binary directory, usually `/opt/cni/bin`.

-    ```
-    # Execute following commands at all Kubernetes nodes (i.e. master and minions)
+Perform this on all nodes in your cluster (master and nodes).

     $ cp multus /opt/cni/bin
-    ```

-- use daemonset

-    As [Quickstart](https://github.com/intel/multus-cni/README.md#quickstart-guide), you could apply as such:

-    ```
-    # Execute following command at Kubernetes master
+*Via Daemonset method*

+As a [quickstart](quickstart.md), you may apply these YAML files (included in the clone of this repository).
+Run this command (typically you would run this on the master, or wherever you have access to the `kubectl` command to manage yoru cluster).

     $ cat ./images/{multus-daemonset.yml,flannel-daemonset.yml} | kubectl apply -f -
-    ```

-    Then skip to following section and go to ['Create network attachment definition'](https://github.com/s1061123/multus-cni/blob/dev/update-readme/doc/how-to-use.md#create-network-attachment-definition)
+If you need more comprehensive detail, continue along with this guide, otherwise, you may wish to either [follow the quickstart guide]() or skip to the ['Create network attachment definition'](https://github.com/s1061123/multus-cni/blob/dev/update-readme/doc/how-to-use.md#create-network-attachment-definition) section.

-### Set up conf file in /etc/cni/net.d/ (daemonset automatically does)
+### Set up conf file in /etc/cni/net.d/ (Installed automatically by Daemonset)

 **If you use daemonset to install multus, skip this section and go to "Create network attachment"**

 You put CNI config file in `/etc/cni/net.d`.
 Kubernetes CNI runtime uses the alphabetically first file in the directory. (`"NOTE1"`, `"NOTE2"` are just comments, you can remove them at your configuration)

+Execute following commands at all Kubernetes nodes (i.e. master and minions)

 ```
-# Execute following commands at all Kubernetes nodes (i.e. master and minions)
 $ mkdir -p /etc/cni/net.d
 $ cat >/etc/cni/net.d/30-multus.conf <<EOF
 {